githubwua/wua-kb/note/stackoverflow.md

 The stack is part of the OS memory, and is limited in size.  e.g. 1GB

-We can look at something called a stack trace to get a sense of the stack looks like.
+We can look at something called a stack trace to get a sense of what the stack looks like.

-This link contains a few stack trace examples: https://developer.android.com/studio/debug/stacktraces
+For example, this link contains a few stack trace examples: https://developer.android.com/studio/debug/stacktraces

 # What is a stack overflow?